awassink/docker-training/README.md

 Step 3.
 Create an Docker image of the Angular web app

 The web application is a simple Angular application compising only of static files to be served.
-This can be done easily using nginx.
-To make the
+This can be done easily using nginx and copy the webapp content.
+COPY ./ /usr/share/nginx/html
-REST endpoints easily accessible form the browser an nginx configuration is provided (nginx.conf) to create a reverse proxy that proxies the
+To make the REST endpoints easily accessible form the browser an nginx configuration is provided (nginx.conf) to create a reverse proxy that proxies the
 REST backend service.
+COPY nginx.conf /etc/nginx/
-Therefor link the cddb_backend container to cddb_backend so the nginx reverse proxy can connect to the Java backendby using the link option: --link cddb_backend:cddb_backend.
+Therefor also link the cddb_backend container to cddb_backend so the nginx reverse proxy can connect to the Java backendby using the link option: --link cddb_backend:cddb_backend.
 Bind the nginx port (80) to a local port and check that the web application is available and working using a browser (http://<dockerhost>:
-<bindport>/cddb/rest/).
+<bindport>/).

 (Optional) Step 4.